Back to Therapies Page

 Hyperthermia Cancer Therapy

-Loco-regional hyperthermia (LRHT) generates heat within a localized area of the body, such as a tumour with radio frequencies.
-These frequencies generate deep tumour heating to fever temperatures and cannot be achieved with radiant heat or infrared saunas.
-Loco-regional hyperthermia has a goal temperature of 41°C to 45°C that is sustained for approximately one hour overtop/around the affected area.
+Loco-regional hyperthermia (LRHT) generates heat within a localized area of the body, such as a tumour with radio frequencies by placing the probe over the tumor area.
+These frequencies generate deep tumor heating to fever temperatures that cannot be achieved with radiant heat or infrared saunas.
+Loco-regional hyperthermia has a goal temperature of 42°C to 45°C that is sustained for approximately one hour overtop/around the affected area.
 Most of the body remains at the average core temperature with just the tumour increasing in temperature.

 Whole-body hyperthermia (WBHT) generates heat throughout the body and attempts to reach a temperature balance – between 38.5°C to 40.5°C – through vasodilation, or an increase in the size of blood vessels.

 Hyperthermia is usually used in conjunction with anti-cancer medicines.
 Hyperthermia tends to heat the tumours to a fever temperature which breaks up the surface of the tumour.
 As this is happening, the immune system stops the cancer cells from growing.
 The studies show that hyperthermia creates circulation to an active tumour and helps deliver anti-cancer medicine to the treatment area.